Secure Shell Origins

 The SecPannel interface also gives you access to SCP and SFTP to give you secure file transfer capabilities.

-This great terminal emulator is a good choice for those who need to gain access to remote computers regularly and need SSH security protection.
+SolarWinds Solar-PuTTY is a great terminal emulator and a good choice for those who need to gain access to remote computers regularly and need SSH security protection.
 The tool is a product of SolarWinds, which is one of the world’s leading producers of system administration tools.
-The Solar-PuTTY application installs on Windows environments and you can get it for free.

 The terminal emulator window allows you to connect multiple sessions in the same interface.
 The console is tabbed, so you can switch from one session to another by clicking on a tab for each.
 The application is able to maintain connections to several different remote computers simultaneously.